FlameWolf/formzilla/README.md

 					encoding: "7bit",
 					mimeType: "image/png",
-					path?: <string>,		// Only when using DiscStorage stream?: <Readable>		// Only when using StreamStorage data?: <Buffer>			// Only when using BufferStorage error?: <Error>			// Only if any errors occur during processing }
+					path?: <string>,		// Only when using DiscStorage stream?: <Readable>,	// Only when using StreamStorage data?: <Buffer>,		// Only when using BufferStorage error?: <Error>			// Only if any errors occur during processing }
 			}